Orange County Premises Liability Attorney

 - Toxic fumes or chemicals

 Similar to most personal injury lawsuits, the courts base premises liability cases on the rules of negligence.
-Almost every slip and fall accident comes down to negligence or a failure to uphold one’s duties.
+Almost every slip-and-fall accident comes down to negligence or a failure to uphold one’s duties.
 A worker may have avoided a slip and fall accident due to an oily warehouse floor, for example, if a property owner properly trained workers to clean up spills.
 A failure in this duty, leading to an accident, would likely be grounds for a case based on premises liability laws.
-Contact an Irvine premises liability attorney to determine fault for your accident.
+Contact an Orange County premises liability attorney to determine fault for your accident.

 Property Owners’ Duties of Care